jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 Consider what would occur if the recipe were shared with a permissive license.
 The main requirement of a permissive license is that future users of the recipe must give credit to the recipe’s creator.
 Anyone who manages to get a copy of the recipe is otherwise free to do with it as they wish; they could make as many batches of the cookies a they like, and they could even change the recipe or package and sell the cookies in stores.

 ## The Weak Copyleft Cookie
 The cookie’s creator might not be happy with some of the outcomes from using a permissive license for her recipe.
 Under a permissive license someone could sell the cookies in their bakery but refuse to share the recipe with their customers.
-It might bother the initial creator of the cookie to go to the store and buy a box of cookies based on her recipe but not be shown how her recipe was changed.
-In fact, the cookie’s original creator might be prohibited from even trying to figure out on her own what changes were made to improve upon her original recipe.
+Perhaps someone might improve on the recipe by adding a hint of orange zest and it might bother the initial creator of the cookie to go to the store and buy a box of cookies based on her recipe but not be told what changes were made.
+In fact, the cookie’s original creator might even be prohibited from trying to figure out on her own what changes were made to improve upon her original recipe.

 ![Orange and Chocolate Chip Cookies](/assets/img/jade-wulfraat-96025-unsplash.jpg)